"The Force Awakens" premiere honors "Star Wars" creator Lucas

-LOS ANGELES (Reuters) - With Stormtroopers and lightsabers, Disney’s much-anticipated “Star Wars: The Force Awakens” made its debut with a star-studded premiere on Monday, and the attention was all on one man at the center of it all - creator George Lucas.
+LOS ANGELES, Dec 15 (Reuters) - With Stormtroopers and lightsabers, Disney’s much-anticipated “Star Wars: The Force Awakens” made its debut with a star-studded premiere on Monday, and the attention was all on one man at the center of it all - creator George Lucas.

 The man who created the entire “Star Wars” world received a standing ovation from the audience at a Hollywood movie theater as he sat next to his long-time collaborator Steven Spielberg.